Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Abstract

 \section{Abstract}

-Children’s health studies support an association between maternal environmental exposures and children’s birth and health outcomes.
-A common goal in such studies is to identify critical windows of susceptibility --- periods during gestation with increased association between maternal exposures and a future outcome.
-The associations and timings of critical windows are likely heterogeneous across different levels of individual, family, and neighborhood characteristics.
-However, the few studies that have considered effect modification were limited to a few pre-specified subgroups.
-We propose a statistical learning method to estimate critical windows at the individual level and identify important characteristics that induce heterogeneity.
-The proposed approach uses distributed lag models (DLMs) modified by Bayesian additive regression trees to account for effect heterogeneity based on a potentially high-dimensional set of modifying factors.
-We show in a simulation study that our model can identify both critical windows and modifiers responsible for DLM heterogeneity.
-We estimate the relationship between weekly exposures to fine particulate matter during gestation and birth weight in an administrative Colorado birth cohort.
-We identify maternal body mass index (BMI), age, Hispanic designation, and education as modifiers of the distributed lag effects and find non-Hispanics with increased BMI to be a susceptible population.
+Children's health studies support an association between maternal environmental exposures and children's birth outcomes.
+A common goal is to identify critical windows of susceptibility--periods during gestation with increased association between maternal exposures and a future outcome.
+The timing of the critical windows and magnitude of the associations are likely heterogeneous across different levels of individual, family, and neighborhood characteristics.
+Using an administrative Colorado birth cohort we estimate the individualized relationship between weekly exposures to fine particulate matter (PM$_{2.5}$) during gestation and birth weight.
+To achieve this goal, we propose a statistical learning method combining distributed lag models and Bayesian additive regression trees to estimate critical windows at the individual level and identify characteristics that induce heterogeneity from a high-dimensional set of potential modifying factors.
+We find evidence of heterogeneity in the PM$_{2.5}$–birth weight relationship, with some mother-child dyads showing a 3 times larger decrease in birth weight for an IQR increase in exposure (5.9 to 8.5 $\mu g/m^3$ PM$_{2.5}$) compared to the population average.
+Specifically, we find increased vulnerability for non-Hispanic mothers who are either younger, have higher body mass index or lower educational attainment.
+Our case study is the first precision health study of critical windows.